Myrmex/alatius-macronizer-api/README.md

 python -m pip install waitress
 ```

-You can test with `python api.py`.
+You can test if the API works by running it with `python api.py`.

-### Build Image
+### Building the Image

 To build the image from the container as modified in the preceding sections (see [here](https://stackoverflow.com/questions/29015023/docker-commit-created-images-and-entrypoint)), enter the folder where you downloaded this repository in your host machine and type a command similar to this:

 1. `docker commit macronizer vedph2020/macronizer-base` to commit container's changes into an image.
+The container name here is `macronizer`.
+If you changed the name, use your own.
 2. `docker build . -t vedph2020/macronizer:0.0.2-alpha` to build the image using [Dockerfile](Dockerfile).
+Use your own Docker Hub repository, here I'm using `vedph2020`.

 >Note: playing with containers will quickly eat a lot of disk space in the host.
-In Windows, you can reclaim it later:
+In Windows, you can try to reclaim it later:

 1. locate the VHDX file for Docker WSL, usually somewhere like `C:\Users\dfusi\AppData\Local\Docker\wsl\data`.
 2. close Docker desktop from its icon and run `wsl --shutdown`.